Lunardragn/PI-p-boy/README.md

 ### Support for servo and stepper motor testing maybe?
 ### Controller expansion
 ### Pentesting stuff?
+### The ability to switch between the custom GUI and a destop environment.
+It's a mini PC, why the heck not?

 # Modules:
 ### Microphone - Ambient or direct sound measuring